 How to choose the best iPhone VPN app

-Our top picks for best iPhone VPN apps
+The best 5 iPhone VPN apps in 2021:

-Best iPhone VPN 2020 - Get 3 months free with an annual plan
+Best iPhone VPN 2021 - Get 3 months free with an annual plan

 There are some unusual extras too, like the ability to switch protocols.
 Its Privacy and Security Tools menu adds some useful features to help you check your connection, with options to display your current IP address and location, check for DNS and WebRTC leaks and generate secure passwords - so lots of functionality common to ExpressVPN's awesome desktop clients.